Automattic/sensei/readme.txt

 == Changelog ==

+### 4.20.2 - 2024-02-07
+#### Changed
+- Auto-focus the course title field when creating a new course [#7434](https://github.com/Automattic/sensei/pull/7434)

+#### Fixed
+- Fixed Sensei Email template not available in site editor [#7463](https://github.com/Automattic/sensei/pull/7463)
+- Flush rewrite rules when the website language was changed or the translation was updated. [#7435](https://github.com/Automattic/sensei/pull/7435)
+- Memory issue on the student reports screen [#7468](https://github.com/Automattic/sensei/pull/7468)

 ### 4.20.1 - 2024-01-17
 #### Added
 - Log event when task on Sensei Home is completed [#7430](https://github.com/Automattic/sensei/pull/7430)